Comparing Simulated and Observed Particle Energy Distributions through Magnetic Reconnection in Earth's Magnetotail: Introduction

 \section{Introduction}

 Magnetic reconnection (MR) is a ubiquitous plasma process occurring in many space and astrophysical environments.
-During reconnection, the topology of the local magnetic field is rapidly rearranged, and magnetic energy is converted into kinetic particle energy, potentially leading to significant particle acceleration \cite<e.g.>{Yamada_2010}.
-The dominant mechanisms for particle acceleration during MR are Fermi acceleration, betatron acceleration, and direct acceleration by the parallel electric field \cite<e.g.>{Northrop_1963, Birn_2012, Dahlin_2020, Li_2021}, while the relative contribution of each mechanism depends on the ambient plasma conditions \cite{Oka_2023}.
-Fermi acceleration is caused by the bouncing of particles between contracting magnetic mirror points or by an encounter with an evolving, curved magnetic field, due to the conservation of the second adiabatic invariant.
-Betatron acceleration acts in the direction perpendicular to the magnetic field and is driven by increasing magnetic-field strength due to the conservation of the first adiabatic invariant.
-In contrast, direct acceleration occurs along the magnetic field and results in energy gain through parallel electric fields.
+During MR, the topology of the local magnetic field is rapidly rearranged, and magnetic energy is converted to kinetic particle energy, potentially leading to significant particle acceleration \citep[e.g.,][]{Yamada_2010}.
+The dominant mechanisms for particle acceleration during MR are Fermi, betatron, and direct acceleration by parallel electric fields \citep[e.g.,][]{Northrop_1963, Birn_2012, Dahlin_2020, Li_2021}, while the relative contribution of each mechanism depends on the ambient plasma conditions \citep{Oka_2023}.
 An important feature of particle acceleration often associated with MR is the formation of a nonthermal power-law tail in the energy distribution $ f \propto E^{-p}$, with $E$ the particle energy and $p$ a spectral index determined by the local plasma conditions.
-Nonthermal particle spectra associated with MR were observed in numerical simulations with broadly varying physical parameters, ranging from trans- and ultrarelativistic conditions in astrophysical scenarios \cite<e.g.>{Sironi_2014, Guo_2014} to nonrelativistic regimes, relevant for e.g.\ solar flares \cite<e.g.>{Li_2019_power_law, Zhang_2021}.
+Nonthermal particle spectra associated with MR were observed in numerical simulations with broadly varying physical parameters, ranging from trans- and ultrarelativistic conditions in astrophysical scenarios \citep[e.g.,][]{Sironi_2014, Guo_2014} to nonrelativistic regimes such as solar flares \citep[e.g.,][]{Li_2019_power_law, Zhang_2021}.